DKKV Promotional Award

 Dominic Sett

-Award Winners 2018
+Award winner 2018

-“Characterisation of modern tropical cyclone deposits at Chaung Thar by applying sedimentological and luminiscene dating approaches – towards using sedimentary evidence for long-term hazard assessment in Myanmar”.
+“Characterisation of modern tropical cyclone deposits at Chaung Thar by applying sedimentological and luminiscene dating approaches – towards using sedimentary evidence for long-term hazard assessment in Myanmar”

 Katharina Seeger

-Category Bachelor theses
+Category Bachelor Thesis

 Johanna Stötzer